mellow-hype/santa-linux/README.md

     - If on the allowlist: execution is allowed
     - If on the blocklist: execution is blocked
     - If neither: the file is unknown and the decisions is based on whether Lockdown mode is enabled
-4. If execution should be blocked, the daemon sends a `SIGKILL` signal to the target PID
+4. If execution should be blocked, the daemon sends a `SIGKILL` signal to the target PID.
+Otherwise the daemon detaches from the process and execution is allowed to proceed.
-5. The daemon sends an ack message to the kernel to mark the completion as complete and allow the kernel to resume exec of the target binary (assuming it wasn't killed)

 ## Components
 ### Kernel Module